HawDevelopment/Ro-Lib/docs/Api.md

 ## Observer

-You probably know signals.
-Observers work mostly in the same way, the only difference is that you have many "watchers" bound and you can many underlying types.
+You probably know Signals.
+Observers work mostly in the same way, the only difference is that you have many "watchers" bound to one observer, and you can have many underlying types.
 Types are like sub observer.
-So this is what a observer could look like:
+So this is what a regular observer could look like:

 * function
 * function